highblue/docker/nexus3.md

 }
 ```

-5. using the <docker info> to check the insecure-registries effective or not.
+5. using the $docker info to check the insecure-registries effective or not.

 ```
+$docker info

  Registry: https://index.docker.io/v1/
  Labels:
  Experimental: false